andrade-stats/DisjunctSupportSpikeAndSlab/readme.md

 Requirements
 ==
-required python packages: numpy, scipy, rpy2
+required python packages: numpy, scipy, rpy2.

 The r package imports in "imports.R" are only needed for the baselines.

+Experiments on simulated data
+==
 In order to run the experiments for the proposed method on the synthethic data set use "runLinearRegressionSimData_ModelSearch.py".

 	$ python runLinearRegressionSimData_ModelSearch.py DATA_TYPE NOISE_RATIO porposed DELTA MCMC_SAMPLES